Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 04.11.14  Modified IE compatibility mode setting "IE=9" to be the first of all metas (like it should be, related to mod. made at 17.02.13).

 - 02.11.14  With syntaxhighlight extension use tag syntaxhighlight by default, source tag is still supported (f.ex xml  tag source works now).
 Convert existing "old" source -tag on page or keyed in source -tag in dialog special.js to syntaxhighlight -tag.

 - 30.10.14  With dialog special.js modified html-txt-html conversion, because it was too strict for the purpose of dialog.